 “There’s a tendency — and it’s human nature — to think that a large-scale disaster is not going to happen where you live,” said Small Business Administration (SBA) Acting Administrator Sandy K. Baruah.
 “Accepting the inevitability of an emergency, and then taking responsibility for your own recovery are the necessary first steps towards protecting your family, your assets, and your community.”

 The SBA suggests that an emergency plan is as important as your business plan.
-An emergency plan may make the difference between being shut down for a few days, and losing your livelihood.
+An emergency plan can help you while being shut down for a few days.
 The SBA also advises that you meet with an insurance agent who understands the needs of your business.
 Business-interruption insurance replaces income lost when a business suffers downtime due to disasters.
-It is important o know what your insurance does not cover.
+It is important to know what your insurance does not cover.

 As a business owner, you should ask yourself the following questions:

-The SBA also suggests that you — or someone you appoint — should act as a safety coordinator and take responsibility for planning safety drills and developing evacuation plans.
-Someone — yourself or someone you appoint — should act as the company spokesperson and implement a recovery communication plan.
-In the aftermath of an emergency, you will need to contact suppliers, creditors, employees, customers, media and utility companies to get the word out that your business is viable.
+The SBA also suggests to act as a safety coordinator for planning safety drills and developing evacuation plans.
+Someone should act as the company spokesperson and implement a recovery communication plan.
+In the aftermath of an emergency, you will need to contact suppliers, creditors, employees, customers, media, and utility companies to get the word out that your business is viable.

-The Ready campaign suggests that business owners should keep copies of important records such as site maps, building plans, insurance policies, employees contact and identification information, bank account records, supplier and shipping contact lists, computer backup files, emergency and law enforcement contact information and other priority documents in a waterproof and fireproof portable container.
+The Ready Campaign suggests that business owners keep copies of important records such as site maps, building plans, insurance policies, employee contacts, and other priority documents in a waterproof and fireproof portable container.
 It is also advisable to store a second set of records at an off-site location.
 Business owners should also encourage all of their employees to have a portable emergency kit customized to meet their personal needs, such as essential medications.